KDahir247/Assembly_Studies/Studies/notes/basic.md

 there are more conditional instruction than these 3 provided, but their mnemonic suffix are all the same </br>
 Note that some mnemonic suffixes are for signed integer type (e.g. Less and Greater) while other are for unsigned integer type (e.g. Above and Below)

-Conditional instruction can improve readability and improve "performance" (not entirely true may even deteriorate performance) in a sense that is oblivious to branch prediction in some cases.
+Conditional instruction can improve readability and improve "performance" (not entirely true may even deteriorate performance) in a sense that is oblivious to branch prediction.
 This will avoid cost of potential branch predication which can cost up to 10 to 20 cycle.

 If a branch can is easily predictable use a jmp, which will almost un-likely cause a branch mis-predication which is faster